 A.) Fluid coupling:

 It is a hydraulic unit that replaces a clutch in a semi or fully automatic clutch.
-In this type of clutch there is no mechanical connection between driving member and driven member.
-A pump impeller is blotted on a driving member and a turbine runner is bolted on the driven member.
+In this type of clutch, there is no mechanical connection between driving member and driven member.
+A pump impeller is blotted on a driving member (Engine) and a turbine runner is bolted on the driven member (Gearbox).
 Both the above unit is enclosed into single housing filled with a liquid.
-This liquid serve as the torque transmitter form the impeller to the turbine.
+This liquid serve as the torque transmitter from the impeller to the turbine.
 When the driving member starts rotating then the impeller also rotates and through the liquid outward by centrifugal action.
 This liquid then enters the turbine runner and exerts a force on the runner blade.
 This make the runner as well as the driven member rotate.
-The liquid from the runner then flows back into the pump impeller, thus complete the circuit.
+The liquid flows to the runner then flows back into the pump impeller, thus complete the circuit.
 It is not possible to disconnect to the driving member to the driven member when the engine is running.
 So the fluid coupling is not suitable for ordinary gear box.
 It is used with automatic or semi-automatic gear box.